 Finally, treat the output as a planning estimate rather than an exact construction tolerance.
 Ground irregularities, settling, and edging can change the final requirement slightly.
 Most gardeners are happiest when they have a little extra material left over instead of discovering a shallow corner after the last bag is empty.

 For repeatable results, it helps to measure twice: once before ordering and once after any framing or edging is installed.
 Bed walls, liners, and internal supports can slightly reduce the usable fill space.
-That extra check only takes a few minutes, but it often prevents the most annoying kind of shortage—the one that appears at the very end of a job when the surface still needs a final top-up to look finished and even.
+That extra check only takes a few minutes, but it often prevents the most annoying kind of shortage - the one that appears at the very end of a job when the surface still needs a final top-up to look finished and even.

 One of the most common mistakes is mixing units without noticing.
 A project might be measured in feet while the bag label is listed in liters, or the bed size is entered in meters while depth is guessed in inches.
-Converting everything within one tool prevents those silent errors, which is one reason calculators are so useful for gardening and landscape work.
+Converting everything within one tool prevents those silent errors, which is one reason calculators are so useful for gardening and field work.

 Another common issue is measuring the outside of a raised bed frame instead of the inside footprint.
 Thick wood, stone, or block walls can reduce the true soil surface noticeably.
 The same problem shows up in circular beds when gardeners measure the radius loosely instead of the full diameter.
 Small measurement errors become larger once multiplied by depth and bed count.